exonum/exonum-doc/src/get-started/create-service.md

 ### Send Transactions via REST API

 Let’s send some transactions to our demo blockchain.
+Usually transactions are created, signed, serialized and sent with the help of the [light client](light-client.md).
+The service receives an already serialized byte array.
+Therefore, for simplicity, in our examples below we use the ready-made transactions prepared with the light client.

 #### Create the First Wallet